ESPN and F1 announce new US broadcast deal through 2025 - WHIZ News

 Under the new deal, at least 16 races will be on ABC or ESPN and all race weekends will include live coverage of practice and qualifying.

-Last season saw an average of 949,000 viewers, the network said.
+Last season had an average of 949,000 viewers, the network said.
 That has increased to more than 1.2 million tuning in on average over the first 18 races this season.

-“We are delighted to announce that our partnership with ESPN will continue,” said Stefano Domenicali, president and chief executive officer of F1.
-“Formula One has seen incredible growth in the United States with sold out events and record television audiences … The ESPN networks have played a huge part in that growth with their dedicated quality coverage.”
+“They (ESPN) were really the first to believe on us here in America,” said Stefano Domenicali, president and chief executive officer of F1.
+“Now it seems easy because we seen the booming of the market.
+But we will not take it for granted.
+What ESPN did for the American fans is really special and is a reason why we are renewing this collaboration for the next three years.”

 The inaugural Miami Grand Prix on ABC generated an average viewership of 2.6 million, the largest U.S. audience on record for a live F1 race.